<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 What’s in It for Employers?

 In the end, furloughing and laying off still both mean that you’re taking a huge hit to your source of income, while the coronavirus and its repercussions run their course.
-And for businesses, both are viable options to help lessen the burden of operational expenses - it’s just a matter of thinking both options through and seeing which is the better fit for your business model and your employees.
+And for small businesses, both are viable options to help lessen the burden of operational expenses - it’s just a matter of thinking both options through and seeing which is the better fit for your business model and your employees.

 For more relevant articles, webinars, and coronavirus resources, visit the Workstream blog